jberclaz/modelh/README.md

 make modelh:default:flash
 ```

-It is possible that this flashing method won't work due to our system configuration.
+It is possible that this flashing method won't work due to your system configuration.
 If that's the case, here is an alternate method for flashing the firmware.
 It needs root access.
 ```bash
 sudo su
 dfu-util -D modelh_default.bin